|Quick Facts: Athletic Trainers

 Many athletic trainers work in educational settings, such as colleges, universities, elementary schools, and secondary schools.
 Others work in hospitals, fitness centers, or physicians’ offices, or for professional sports teams.

-Athletic trainers need at least a bachelor’s degree.
+Athletic trainers typically need at least a bachelor's degree, and master’s degrees are common.
 Nearly all states require athletic trainers to have a license or certification; requirements vary by state.

-Employment of athletic trainers is projected to grow 21 percent from 2014 to 2024, much faster than the average for all occupations.
-As people become more aware of sports-related injuries at a young age, demand for athletic trainers is expected to increase.
+Employment of athletic trainers is projected to grow 14 percent from 2022 to 2032, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for athletic trainers.

 Compare the job duties, education, job growth, and pay of athletic trainers with similar occupations.

 Learn more about athletic trainers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.